Board year at MAK Mentorship System | suPPORTED BY ASSET

 Job description: Chairman of MAK Mentorship System - Supported by Asset

 As the Chairman of MAK, you are responsible for the internal and external communication.
-You are the contact person for several student associations, within TiSEM the Education Support Team, International Office, and for all volunteers at MAK, ‘MAKkers’.
+You are the contact person for several student organizations, within TiSEM the Education Support Team, International Office, and for all volunteers at MAK, ‘MAKkers’.
 Furthermore, as chairman of MAK, writing policy and strategic plans is one of your main tasks.
 Also, you will be part of the General Board of Asset and are responsible for a good cooperation with Asset.
 Good written and verbal skills are important.
 For this function, it is important that you are capable of keeping the overview, you need leadership skills, and finally, you need social skills and the capability to listen to others.

 Job description: Vice-Chairman of MAK Mentorship System - Supported by Asset

 As the Vice-Chairman of MAK, you are responsible for tasks related to our PASS Mentoring Program (guiding TiSEM Bachelor students) and the Introduction period.
 This requires leadership skills, innovative skills, planning skills and stress-resistance.
 These skills are needed when you organize events such as the MAK Introduction Day, which takes place in the introduction period and embodies all TiSEM freshmen.
 Furthermore, you are responsible for the organization of several mentor-related events such as the TiSEM lunch and the TiSEM beer cantus.
 Besides these activities, you will help the Chairman of MAK with writing policy and deciding on the long-term strategy of the organization.

 For more information about MAK and the MAKboard, please contact Joël Repko or Rick Leusink via firstname.lastname@example.org, or one of the other board members.

 Job description: Educational Affairs at MAK Mentorship System - Supported by Asset